Rules of procedure of the Council of the European Union

 The power to adopt rules of procedure is conferred upon the Council by Article 240(3) of the Treaty on the Functioning of the European Union.

-Annex III is amended each year in order to reflect the changes in the figures concerning the population of EU countries and the population of each EU country for implementing the requirements concerning qualified majority voting in the Council.
+Annex III is amended each year, most recently in December 2022, in order to reflect the changes in population of European Union (EU) Member States and the population of each Member State for implementing the procedure for qualified majority voting in the Council.

-The Council is the EU institution where the representatives of the EU countries meet.
-Each country is represented by one representative at ministerial level who may commit the government of that country.
+The Council is the EU institution where the representatives of the Member States meet.
+Each Member State is represented by one representative at ministerial level who may commit the government of that country.
 Together with the European Parliament, the Council exercises legislative functions.
 It adopts legislative acts, following the ordinary or special legislative procedure.
-The Council jointly with the European Parliament exercises budgetary functions.
-Finally, the Council performs policy-making and coordinating functions.
+The Council, jointly with the Parliament, exercises budgetary functions.
+Finally, the Council performs policymaking and coordinating functions.